ElzbietaSzulc/weatherapp/README.md

 # Weather App
-Simple weather app using vanilla JS
+<br />Simple weather app using vanilla JS
-The API provider is from : http://www.OpenWeatherMap.org
+<br />The API provider is from : http://www.OpenWeatherMap.org